matplotlib/matplotlib/doc/README.txt

 Building the documentation
 --------------------------

-Dependencies:

-* sphinx > 1.0
-* numpydoc
-* ipython
-* mock
-* colorspacious
+A list of dependencies can be found in ../doc-requirements.txt.

 All of these dependencies can be installed through pip::

-  pip install sphinx numpydoc ipython mock colorspacious
+  pip install -r ../doc-requirements.txt

 or conda::

-  conda install sphinx numpydoc ipython mock colorspacious
+  conda install sphinx numpydoc ipython mock colorspacious pillow

 To build the HTML documentation, type ``python make.py html`` in this directory.
 The top file of the results will be ./build/html/index.html